 SEA CEO Fred Shepherd presented to commissioners Thursday.

-The Economic Gardening program selects established businesses in a position to grow into their next phase, Shepherd said.
+The Economic Gardening program selects established businesses in a position to grow into its next phase, Shepherd said.

 These participating businesses are: